 Founded in 2004, the award-winning E.L.
-Haynes Public Charter School currently serves 950 students from grades Pre-K through ten and will continue to grow to serve more than 1,100 students through grade 12.
+Haynes Public Charter School currently serves 1,100 students from grades Pre-K through twelve.
 E.L.
 Haynes is named for Dr. Euphemia Lofton Haynes - the first African-American woman to receive a doctorate in mathematics and a DC public school teacher for 47 years.

 The diversity of our student body reflects the demographics of our city: 66% of E.L.
 Haynes students are economically disadvantaged and 21% are English Language Learners; E.L.
 Haynes' student body is 52% African-American, 28% Latino, 12% Caucasian and 8% Asian and Native American/Pacific Islander.